 Enrollment Policies Amendment

 Was already approved last spring, but it was brought back up to include a table for clarification on the full-time status and the half time status, the second change was a small addition to allow first year students, especially international students that are athletes can come in summer to start training and actually be full-time with six units.
-The main thing has to do with their visa status, when they come in, they have to be full-time, it is hard in summer to have 12 units, and to make an exception for relatively small number of first year students.
+The main thing has to do with their visa status, when they come in, they have to be full-time, it is hard in summer to have 12 units, and to make an exception for a relatively small number of first year students.

 A couple of paragraphs were identified that were previously just within that graduate section of the policy, and realized that are applicable to all students, and not just graduate students.
 Those were moved immediately below the table.